DylanLawless/spss_exome_vsat/README.md

 ### Usage
 - To perform a full variant analysis, run the `ACMGuru_singlecase_vcurrent.R` script, which orchestrates the variant interpretation using ACMG guidelines, outputting potential pathogenic variants and detailed visualizations.
 - Use `sync.sh` to ensure all necessary data files are present and up to date before starting your analysis.

+### Script Descriptions
+The project directory contains several R scripts and directories, each dedicated to specific tasks or components of the project.
+The main directories include scripts for post-processing, handling single cases, summarizing cohorts, and converting VCF files to tables.
+Here's a breakdown:

+- **ACMGuru_post_ppi**: Contains scripts for post-processing proteomics data.
+  - `ACMGuru_post_ppi_vcurrent.R`: Handles variant data post-protein interaction analysis, integrating several bioinformatics resources and libraries such as dplyr, tidyr, and ggplot2 for data manipulation and visualization.

+- **ACMGuru_singlecase**: Manages scripts specific to single case studies in genetic research.
+  - `ACMGuru_singlecase_vcurrent.R`: Script for analyzing single case studies, applying ACMG guidelines to genetic variants, and incorporating custom scripts for converting VCF files to more usable table formats.
+  - `sync.sh`: A shell script to synchronize project data with a remote server using rsync.

+- **cohort_summary_curated**: Scripts for summarizing cohort data in a curated format.
+  - `cohort_summary_post_ppi_vcurrent.R`, `cohort_summary_post_singlecase_vcurrent.R`, `cohort_summary_vcurrent.R`: These scripts summarize different aspects of cohort data post-analysis, applying statistical summaries and data visualization.
+  - `sync.sh`: Synchronizes the latest sample list and other data from a remote location.

+- **stand_alone_vcf_to_table**: Contains scripts for converting VCF files into table formats, simplifying the analysis of genetic variants.
+The scripts together act as a pipeline to process VCF files, extract and clean genotype data, and display progress.
+	- **stand_alone_vcf_to_table.R**: Coordinates the conversion of VCF files from initial read to final table output, ensuring all components function seamlessly.
+	- **gather.R** and **vcf_to_tables.R**: These scripts are part of a pipeline within the `stand_alone_vcf_to_table` directory that processes VCF files, extracting relevant genetic information and structuring it into a usable format for further analysis.
+	- **genotype_clean.R**: Cleans and normalizes genotype information to ensure consistency across datasets, which is critical for accurate variant interpretation.
+	- **progress_bar.R**: Provides a visual indicator of progress when processing large genetic datasets, enhancing user experience during long-running operations.
+- **stand_alone_vcf_to_table order**:
+    - for every VCF:
+        - source("gather.R")
+            - source("vcf_to_tables.R")
+        - source("genotype_clean.R")
+        - source("progress_bar.R")
+    - merge results into single dataframe.

+The root directory contains:
+- `directory_structure.txt`: Lists the directory structure for documentation purposes.
+- `document.sh`: Shell script that generates the directory structure and embeds it into a documentation file, along with the content of R and shell scripts found throughout the project.

+### Script Details

+#### `ACMGuru_post_ppi_vcurrent.R`
+- **Purpose**: This script performs post-protein interaction analysis for genetic variants, including reading VCF files, applying ACMG standards to assess variant pathogenicity, and visualizing results.
+- **Key Operations**:
+  - Load necessary libraries like `dplyr`, `ggplot2`.
+  - Read and manipulate genetic data.
+  - Implement complex genetic variant filtering logic based on ACMG guidelines.
+  - Generate comprehensive plots to visualize the distribution and impact of genetic variants.

+#### `ACMGuru_singlecase_vcurrent.R`
+- **Purpose**: Analyzes genetic data from single case studies, applying various bioinformatics techniques to assess the impact of genetic variants.
+- **Key Operations**:
+  - Incorporate data from external bioinformatics resources.
+  - Filter and annotate genetic variants.
+  - Visualize data through various ggplot2 plots.
+  - Output results in formats suitable for publication or further analysis.

+#### `cohort_summary_curated/cohort_summary_vcurrent.R`
+- **Purpose**: Summarizes genetic data from cohorts, integrating clinical and phenotypic data to enhance the understanding of genetic impacts on populations.
+- **Key Operations**:
+  - Merge multiple data sources.
+  - Apply statistical methods to summarize data.
+  - Produce detailed plots and tables summarizing cohort characteristics.

+#### `stand_alone_vcf_to_table/stand_alone_vcf_to_table.R`
+- **Purpose**: Converts VCF files into table formats, facilitating easier data manipulation and analysis.
+- **Key Operations**:
+  - Read VCF files using `VariantAnnotation` library.
+  - Clean and transform genotype information.
+  - Output data in a structured table format.

+### Usage

+To utilize these scripts, you should have R installed on your system along with the required libraries.
+Each script can be run independently, depending on the specific needs of the analysis.
+Data paths and specific parameters should be adjusted in the scripts according to your dataset and analysis requirements.